Osmagtor/AppSwitcher/README.md

 Download "App Switcher.exe", double-click it and that's it!
 Next time you boot up into Windows you should be able to delete the "App Switcher.exe" file that you download it.
 App Switcher automatically creates a folder called "App Switcher" in "C:\Users\[Your Username]\Documents\" where the main executable is stored along with some other necessary files.
 A shortcut to the main executable file is also automatically created in the Startup folder so App Switcher is ready every time you start your computer.

 ## How to Uninstall
 To uninstall App Switcher, go to the system tray and right click on App Switcher's icon.
-From there, click on "Uninstall".
+Then click on "Uninstall".
 A pop-up window will appear to ask you for confirmation.
 Once App Switcher is uninstalled, please check "C:\Users\[Your Username]\Documents\" for residual files.

 ## Shortcuts